Small-Bodies-Node/sbsearch/README.md

 ```

 Here, we have specified the path to the Boost root directory.
 If a specific
-version of python is needed, set the `PYTHON` environment variable to the
+version of python is needed use the `--python` option.
+To build a development
-executable to use.
+environment, use the `--dev` option.

 ### Manual build